04 Dec Reaching the Individual with New Cross Device Reporting in Google Analytics

-With the recent release of cross device reporting in Google Analytics, brands can now to take action on people-centric insight and optimize marketing based on user-level behavior.
-This means brands can now reach desired audiences based on actual behavior at the individual level, instead of based on fuzzy measurement duplicated by browser- and app-based cookies.
+With the recent release of cross-device reporting in Google Analytics, brands can take action on their people-centric insight and optimize marketing based on user-level behavior.
+Brands can now reach desired audiences based on actual behavior at the individual level, instead of making decisions based on fuzzy measurement duplicated by browser and app-based cookies.

-How is cross device different from the all-too-familiar User ID reporting?
+How is cross device different from User ID reporting?

-Secondly, cross device measurement doesn’t require any technical code updates or specified implementation in Google Tag Manager like User ID reporting does; brands can simply switch cross device measurement on within Google Analytics and be good to go.
+In addition, cross-device measurement doesn’t require any technical code updates or specified implementation in Google Tag Manager, versus User ID reporting which does; simply switch on cross-device measurement within Google Analytics to collect cross-device data.

-Finally, there’s no need to create additional Google Analytics Views in order to understand a view cross device.
-This new set of reports integrates seamlessly within the master view, allowing for efficient access to multi-device insights.
+Finally, there’s no need to create additional Google Analytics Views in order to understand a view, across-devices.
+The new set of reports integrate seamlessly within the master view, which helps you efficiently access multi-device insights.

 What’s the value proposition?

-While brands can currently optimize media spend based on device overlap data, cross device reporting can offer a new view on incrementality by providing an actionable understanding of the role non-desktop touchpoints play in pushing users down funnel to conversion.
-This insight means the ability to shift budget toward the most efficient paths, to invest toward incremental revenue for flat or decreased cost.
-In the meantime, analyzing sales based on originating device can improve efficiency for upper funnel targeting, providing insight into customer device preference during initial research.
+While brands currently optimize media spend based on device overlap data, cross-device reporting offers a new view on incrementality and provides an actionable understanding of the role non-desktop touchpoints play in pushing users down the funnel towards conversion.

-In total, these benefits add up to building a complete view of marketing impact to inform run smarter campaign optimization.
+All of the benefits of cross-device reporting add up to a complete view of marketing impact, which allows the brand to run smarter campaign optimization.

 How does it work?

-The new cross device measurement uses Google Signals from several Google products to identify a person using multiple devices.
-Designed to enhance remarketing and reporting, Google Signals allows Google Analytics audiences to serve ads in Cross Device-eligible campaigns.
-This behavior modeling can be used in Google Ads (formerly AdWords) and other Google Marketing Platform advertising products, like Display & Video 360 (formerly DoubleClick Bid Manager).
+Cross-device measurement uses Google Signals from several Google products to identify a person using multiple devices.
+Designed to enhance remarketing and reporting, Google Signals allows Google Analytics 360 audiences to serve ads in Cross Device-eligible campaigns.
+This behavior modeling is also used in Google Ads (formerly AdWords) and other Google Marketing Platform advertising products, like Display & Video 360 (formerly DoubleClick Bid Manager).

-The new set of Cross Device reports appears in the Google Analytics account, and provides information regarding: device overlap, device paths, deduplicated channel performance, and acquisition device.
+Cross-Device reports appear in your Google Analytics account and provide information regarding device overlap, device paths, deduplicated channel performance, and acquisition device.